Best Of Thailand

 If you are visiting Koh Chang, you might think life could not get much better.
 However, if you want a real adventure then make your way to Koh Wai – just a 20 minutes boat ride away – and you will realize that paradise on earth does actually exist!

-This tiny islands is the furthest thing from a major tourist destination.
+This tiny island is the furthest thing from a major tourist destination.
 It lacks all the infrastructure that has made many islands of Thailand favourites of travellers.
 There are no fancy restaurants, and only a couple of local (and REALLY good) places to eat; no luxury resorts, but a bunch of huts on the beach; no roads and as such no cars, no scooters, no noise and no traffic.
 There are no rooftop bars to admire the view at sunset, but there are two spectacular beaches where the few people that stay there enjoy the sun and take advantage of the clear waters to swim, snorkel and kayak.
 That is the ultimate idea of heaven!

 Explore My Adventures Across the World for more info around Koh Wai.